Alice Jackson

 Alice Jackson (born 28 December 1958) is a former American female sprinter.
+She attended Grambling State University through a track scholarship.

 She has competed in few notable competitive events during her career including the 1983 Pan American Games, 1987 IAAF World Indoor Championships and 1989 IAAF World Indoor Championships.

-Alice Jackson claimed gold medals in the women's 4×100m and 4×400m relay events during the 1983 Pan American Games.
+Alice Jackson claimed gold medals in the women's 4 × 100 m and 4 × 400 m relay events during the 1983 Pan American Games.

+She served as an ambassador of Grambling State University as Miss Grambling State University.

+Later life

+Jackson would go on to graduate with a PhD from the Dwight David Eisenhower Transportation Fellowship Program at Grambling State, a historically black college or university.

+As of 2022 she headed the research on interactive computing and artificial intelligence at RTI International’s corporate innovation lab, Lab 58, as Director of Information Technology.
+She has previously worked at Coca-Cola, BellSouth, AT&T, and IBM.